Website icon Xpert.Digital

-Sneakers, spare parts, icing treats or even a 3D model of a human heart: Hardly a week goes by without a new product made using 3D printing making headlines.
-And so it is not surprising that companies from a wide range of industries are now examining the use of 3D printers.
-Logistics service providers are also starting initial pilot projects to clarify whether and how the new technology will influence their business models.
+Sneakers, spare parts, sugary treats, or even a 3D model of a human heart: hardly a week goes by without a new 3D-printed product making headlines.
+It's no wonder, then, that companies across a wide range of industries are now exploring the use of 3D printers.
+Logistics providers are also launching initial pilot projects to determine whether and how this new technology will impact their business models.

-It is clear that the market share of “additive manufacturing” (= the production of items or parts using 3D printing technologies) will continue to grow in the future.
-However, it is still completely unclear when and to what extent this production technology will be able to supplement or even replace traditional manufacturing processes.
+It is clear that the market share of additive manufacturing (the production of articles or parts using 3D printing technologies) will continue to grow in the future.
+However, it is still completely unclear when and to what extent this production technology will be able to complement or even replace traditional manufacturing processes.

 application areas